 Kale comes from the same family of cruciferous vegetables as cabbage, cauliflower, Brussels sprouts and broccoli.
 There are several different varieties to choose from, such as purple kale or curly kale.
 It is extremely low in fat and calories, whilst bursting with vitamins and minerals!

 As it is such a versatile food, it is simple to include kale in your meal, regardless of the time of day.
 You can add a handful or two for a healthy boost to your breakfast, lunch and dinner.
 And, kale isn't as expensive as you might think.
 Whether you believe kale to be deserving of the superfood title or not, there is no disputing that it is actually one of the most nutrient dense foods on the planet.

 So what is it about kale that gives it the superfood title?

 It is thought that your eyesight can also benefit when you regularly eat kale.
-This is because it contains both zeaxanthin and lutein, which are carotenoids that help to protect damage to the eyes from overexposure to light.
+This is because this powerful green food contains both zeaxanthin and lutein.
+These carotenoids are known to help to prevent damage to the eyes from overexposure to light.
 Studies have found that people who eat a diet rich in lutein are up to 22% less likely to develop cataracts than those who do not.